MayorFaj/kgateway/docs/diagnostics.md

-# kgateway Diagnostics
+# kgateway Policy Diagnostics

-This document describes how to use the kgateway diagnostic capabilities in both development and production environments.
+This document describes how to use the kgateway policy diagnostic capabilities in both development and production environments.

 ## Development Usage